 As a result, it is important that your uploaded file is the highest quality possible, such that no triangulation will occur in the final print.
 Yet, keep in mind that your 3D file cannot be up to 50Mb in size.

 The layer thickness for our Brass is 25 µm.
-Shrincage may occur during the printing process.
+Shrinkage may occur during the printing process.
 Thus, parts should be designed with the following shrinkage considerations:

 |Minimum wall thickness stemmed elements||1 mm|

 With a 0.8 wall thickness, your design will be slightly flexible.
-To obtain more rigidity, we advice a 2mm wall thickness.
-Brass is a relatively malleable and heavy material, it can be distorted if too much weight is applied on an area of your object.
-We recommend that you thicken the most stressed parts, or choose a more fitting material to your design.
+To obtain more rigidity, we advise a 2mm wall thickness.
+Brass is a relatively malleable and heavy material, it can be distorted if too much weight is applied to an area of your object.
+We recommend that you thicken the most stressed parts, or choose a more fitting material for your design.

 Brass is a relatively malleable material.
-Most stressed and fragile area may be distorted.
+The most stressed and fragile areas may be distorted.
 We recommend that you thicken them to avoid distortions.